Smashie and Nicey: Character profile

-Smashie and Nicey are Mike Smash and Dave Nice, two middle-aged disc jockeys at "Radio Fab FM" – a thin-veiled parody of BBC Radio 1 – who have both been with the station since the 1960s.
-During their initial appearances as recurring characters on Harry Enfield's Television Programme, the pair host neighbouring mid-morning slots, with each sketch typically centering around the cliched and insipid banter during Smashie's handover to Nicey's show, with self-congratulory references to their charity work (which they pronounce as "charidee").
+Smashie and Nicey are Mike Smash and Dave Nice, two middle-aged disc jockeys at "Radio Fab FM" – a thin-veiled parody of Radio 1 – who have been with the station since the 1960s.
+During their appearances as recurring characters on Harry Enfield's Television Programme, the pair host neighbouring mid-morning slots, with each sketch typically about the cliched and insipid banter during Smashie's handover to Nicey's show, with self-congratulory references to their charity work (which they pronounce as "charidee").
 Every sketch ends with Nicey using an oversized fader to play his favourite (albeit dated) record "You Ain't Seen Nothin' Yet" by Bachman–Turner Overdrive, which he usually introduces with a bad pun on the band's name.
-The characters' personalities were parodies of older BBC Radio 1 DJs of the time, who were widely perceived as being out of touch with the younger audiences that the station was intended to appeal to.
+The characters' personalities were parodies of older Radio 1 DJs, who were widely perceived as being out of touch with the younger audiences that the station was intended to appeal to.

-At the end of the second series, the new controller of Fab FM attempts to rejuvenate the station's dated image by demoting Smashie and Nicey to a midnight graveyard slot on sister channel "Radio Quiet" (a parody of BBC Radio 2), with their usual morning shows being handed over to fresh-faced DJs Mark Baddier and Simon Christ (parodies of younger presenters of the time, such as Mark Goodier and Simon Mayo), who prove to be even more inane than their older counterparts.
-Smashie and Nicey are finally sacked from Fab FM in their TV special End of an Era, which effectively marks the end of their careers as mainstream radio personalities.
+At the end of the second series, the new controller of Fab FM attempts to rejuvenate the station's dated image by demoting Smashie and Nicey to a midnight graveyard slot on sister channel "Radio Quiet" (a parody of Radio 2), with their usual morning shows being handed over to fresh-faced DJs Mark Baddier and Simon Christ (parodies of younger presenters of the time, such as Mark Goodier and Simon Mayo), who prove to be even more inane than their older counterparts.
+Smashie and Nicey are finally sacked from Fab FM in their TV special End of an Era, that marks the end of their careers as mainstream radio personalities.